Tools

 Standalone agent · a lightweight alternative to Lunar

 Core skill: plain-language variance tracking.
-A lightweight alternative to Lunar for organizations that are not yet ready for the full accounting stack — tides are what the moon does at smaller scale, and Tide is what Lunar does at smaller scale.
+A lightweight alternative to Lunar for organizations that are not yet ready for the full accounting side.
+Tides are what the moon does at smaller scale, and Tide is what Lunar does at smaller scale.
 Ingests QuickBooks exports or CSV data, tracks grant budgets against actuals, flags variances, and generates plain-language summaries for program staff and leadership without requiring finance expertise to interpret.
-Tide and Lunar are not meant to run side by side — Tide is the on-ramp; Lunar is the destination.
-Built because budget variance is usually the first organizational signal that something has shifted, and smaller orgs deserve that signal too even before they are ready to deploy the full duo.
+Tide and Lunar are not meant to run side by side.
+Tide is the on-ramp; Lunar is the destination.
+Built because budget variance is usually the first organizational signal that something has shifted, and smaller orgs deserve that signal too even before they are ready to deploy the full Slingshot pair.

 Development Concept